RichardLuo0/vscode-frosted-glass-theme/README.md

 1. **You can customize this theme in vscode settings.**
 1. **Every time vscode updates, you have to re-run `Frosted Glass Theme: Enable`.**

 If you want to load this theme with other extension or you prefer to maintain the `workbench.html` yourself, download the whole `inject` directory, then import only the `inject\vscode-frosted-glass-theme.js` (with `type="module"`).
+Then remove the `<meta http-equiv="Content-Security-Policy" ... />` from `workbench.html` (which blocks svg from loading).
 ### For Linux and perhaps MacOS user
 You need to set `window.titleBarStyle` to `custom` to see the effect.
 Otherwise the effect is very limited.
 ## Customization